lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## June 2, 2019

+I'm really excited by some of the some Labbe has to say about CSmith and genre -- it's the thing that got me interested in reading writers transgenerically in the first place!!

+> Smith, significantly, composes herself anew according to genre; readers both recognize and complicate this process

+> Is it all to do with inherent qualities of genre, or is it more to do with the expectations we as readers bring to different genres?
+Genre, it seems, carries a greater force in constructing our preconceptions of identity than has been recognized, and Smith is a case in point, a case we can crack by studying closely Smith’s style and techniques across genres

 ## May 31, 2019

 Does Ann Radcliffe NOT belong as one of my 'case study' authors??
 More, Smith, and Robinson all write prolifically in a range of genres and develop a persona and celebrity......
 Radcliffe emphatically does NOT.
 Is that a disjunction I keep and explain, or one that removes her from consideration?
 We misapprehend Smith, More, and Robinson because we expect something more like Radcliffe.